automationhacks/automationhacks.github.io/_posts/2020-03-09-how-ive-set-up-my-dev-environment-and-workflow-for-productivity.md

 While the general dev world around is a big fan of multiple monitors in a variety of portrait and landscape modes and I have used and experimented with my fair share of such setups

-Over time what I&#8217;ve found is that for me a single monitor with a good resolution is very good for the single-threaded focus (Read **inside the zone**) that I need to accomplish a task, Be it churning out some code, or create documentation and whatnot.
+Over time what I've found is that for me a single monitor with a good resolution is very good for the single-threaded focus (Read **inside the zone**) that I need to accomplish a task, Be it churning out some code, or create documentation and whatnot.

 I lack multiple ways of distraction (open IM clients like Slack, WhatsApp, etc) and have just a single editor screen is amazing to work with focus.